CyberSecAI/CyberSecAI.github.io/docs/NotebookML/NotebookML_Cwe.md

     Using NotebookML, we can chat with the CWE document and ask questions, so that **the information comes to us** in the form of an answer.

-    For comparison, we will also ask some of the same questions of ChatGPT4o (the covering 2 cases:
+    For comparison, we will also ask some of the same questions of ChatGPT4o covering 2 cases:

     1. without uploading any documents to it.
     2. uploading a document to it.